SRBConsultingTeam/SRB_UI5_QM/readme.md

-# SRB Automated Testing and Quality Assurance Repository
+# Automated Testing and Quality Assurance Repository

 This repository houses automated tests and a quality assurance (QA) application to ensure the quality and reliability of our software.
 Below, you'll find details on the structure of the repository, configuration files, and instructions on running tests.